Miaababikir/ai-prompt-tool/README.md

 AI prompt tool that will allow users to generate AI-powered prompts for various use cases.
 And also having the ability to see reports on the generated prompts.

+## API documentation
+For documentation on how to use the API, please refer to the postman collection at the root folder of the project.

 ## Requirements

 - PHP 8.0+